pac9/creative_coding/README.md

 size at which the sketches run in the setup by removing fullscreen and putting in size(width, height) where width and height are figures determined by you.

-On a few of pdes as I've making a lot of comments, I have shown both the code both with comments and without.
+On a few of pdes, where I've made a lot of comments I have shown both the code both with comments and without.

 For the shapes.pde, I showed more examples that that uploaded here such as spirals and moving bubbles.
 These were based on sketches which were provided on a futurelearn course(www.futurelearn.com) in relation to creative coding